aimee-mcneil-melville/ToDo-Full-Stack/README.md

 So now the access token is stored in global state (see note above).
 Next we want to pass it as a header when calling our server-side routes.
 In this step, we are going to read `token` and pass it as a parameter to three functions in `api.js` (e.g. when we call the `addFruit` function of `api.js` from the `handleAdd` function of `AddFruit.jsx`).

-In `client/AddFruit.jsx` component, access the global state and get the `token` property.
+In `client/components/AddFruit.jsx` access the global state and get the `token` property.

 _Hint: try using the useSelector hook from `react-redux` package._<br/>
 _Another hint: if you're not sure about the shape of the state, look at it in your Redux DevTools_

 Then pass `token` to the `addFruit` function as the second parameter.

-In `client/SelectedFruits.jsx`, repeat the same steps for `handleUpdate` and `handleDelete`.
+In `client/components/SelectedFruit.jsx`, repeat the same steps for `handleUpdate` and `handleDelete`.

 Commit your code and swap driver/navigator.